artfauq/generator-exprest-api/generators/app/templates/CONTRIBUTING.md

 For example, to define a new endpoint `/articles` and add the route `GET /articles`:

-- Create the endpoint controller and the route request handler:
+- Create the route request handler:

   - Create a new file called `articles.js` in the `controllers/` folder
   - In this new file, define a `getArticles` request handler inside the `module.exports` object: